erman999/Bulma-Helper/README.md

 ### Navbar
 Bulma package provides JavaScript only for navbar but it requires `target - id` match (e.g. `data-target="my-navbar"` and `id="my-navbar"`).
-I don't like to match things by myself.
+If you do not like to match things by yourself.
 Use code below to get rid of `target`, `id` match for navbars

 ```js